qcri-social/AIDR/DTO-standards.md

             return name;
         }

-        /* Getters for optional properties, must thrown exception if property unset */
+        /* Getters for optional properties, must thrown exception if property not set */

         public getModelFamiliesDTO() {
             if( modelFamiliesDTO == null ) {